Structure of numerical algorithms and advanced mechanics: Introduction

-The topic of symplectic integrators has been reviewed in this journal by Donnelly and Rogers.\cite{don05} They begin their discussion directly with the symplectic form of Hamilton's equations and give the impression that symplectic integrators are mostly a modern invention from the 1990's.
-This work will provide a more measured and historical introduction, emphasizing the fact that low-order algorithms have always existed and are as old as canonical transformations themselves.
-Also, both Donnelly and Rogers\cite{don05} and Timberlake and Hasbun\cite{tim08} have cited Liouville's theorem as the basic explanation of a symplectic integrator's stability.
-While this explanation is correct, it is not the {\it a priori} reason why a numerical scheme is stable.
-The stability of any numerical scheme, symplectic or not, can be explained entirely in terms of its own error propagation, without any external references to Hamiltonian mechanics or Liouville's theorem.
-This distinction will be clarified in Section \ref{stab}.
-Moreover, how Liouville's theorem, a consequence of the {\it continuum time} Hamiltonian mechanics, is preserved by {\it discrete time} algorithms, can be best understood as due to the {\it sequentual} updating of conjugate variables, an often overlooked property of canonical transformations.
-Thus the stability of symplectic integrators is ultimately due to the simple (and seemingly tautological) fact that they {\it are} canonical transformations.
+The topic of symplectic integrators has been reviewed in this journal by Donnelly and Rogers.\cite{don05} They begin their discussion with the symplectic form of Hamilton's equations and give the impression that symplectic integrators are mostly a modern development from the 1990's.
+This work will provide a more measured introduction, emphasizing the fact that first-order algorithms are as old as canonical transformations themselves.
+Also, both Donnelly and Rogers\cite{don05} and Timberlake and Hasbun\cite{tim08} begin with symplectic integrators and explain their stability as due to Liouville's theorem \cite{gol80,lan60} (to be defined in the next section).
+While this explanation is correct, the stability of any numerical scheme can be best understood in terms of the algorithm's error propagation.
+This work shows that if stability is required, with no growth in propagation errors, then the algorithm must obey Liouville's theorem.
+The simplest way in which one can ensure Liouville's theorem is to require algorithms to be canonical transformations.
+Thus this work arrives at symplectic integrators from the requirement of numerical stability, rather than postulating symplectic schemes then explaining their stabilities.